AbhishekKumar0313/AbhishekKumar0313/README.md

 ## About Me
 - 🎓 I'm currently pursuing a degree in Master of Computer Application from the National Institute of Technology Kurukshetra.
-- 💼 I'm working on Data Science, Data Analysis, and Model Development End to End.
+- 💼 I'm working on Data Science, Data Analysis, Machine Learning, and Deep Learning Projects.
-- 🌱 I’m continuously learning and exploring new technologies related AI like LLM and Mlops.
+- 🌱 I’m continuously learning and exploring new technologies related to AI like LLM, Generative AI, and MLops.
 - 🤝 I’m open to collaborating on projects and always looking to learn from others.

 ## Projects